BlueSilenceLiu/Drunk-Model/README.md

 Also, this model can also explain the Brown Motion.
 ```
+By the way, if you want to know how do we calculate, look at this:
+[^text]

 ## About us
 We are a team (only one person) that provides good products.